OWASP/www-chapter-guwahati/index.md

 <div style='color:black;'>

 OWASP Guwahati is a local chapter of OWASP for Guwahati,Assam.
 Here we discuss various security & vulnerabilities of web application, API, Mobile & other devices.We  share tools and techniques related to web application security.
 The main aim of creating this community to bring all the cyber security expert together.
-So let’s get together and move for securing web applications.OWASp Guwahati chapter leader are [Lakshya jyoti bora](mailto:lakshya.jyotiborah@owasp.org) And [Pallab jyoti Borah]:mailto:pallab.jyotiborah@owasp.org
+So let’s get together and move for securing web applications.OWASp Guwahati chapter leader are [Lakshya jyoti bora](mailto:lakshya.jyotiborah@owasp.org) And [Pallab Jyoti Borah](mailto:pallab.jyotiborah@owasp.org)
 </div>

 ## Welcome